mpirvu/TechXchange2003/README.md

 The two AcmeAir deployments together with the Semeru Cloud Compiler service and mongodb service are deployed in OpenShift and use Knative to scale up and down based on the load.
 The rest of the pods (for JMeter, influxdb and grafana) run outside of OpenShift on a separate machine.

+As part of this lab, the Knative service needs to installed and configured.
+This will typically be performed by the instructor before the lab and be available for all to use.
+If you are the instructor, or if you would like to see the steps involved, please refer to the [Knative setup instruction](https://github.com/rhagarty/techxchange-knative-setup).

 Login as root using the password provided in the Lab Guide:
 ```